Shipeasy

 Rollout: 100%

 A user on v2.4.1 fails the rule → falls out of eligibility → gets the upgrade message.
 A user on v2.5.3 passes → flows through.
-No code change is needed when v2.4.3 ships; the gate stays at semverGte 2.4.2 until you decide to raise the floor.
+No code change is needed when v2.4.3 ships; the feature flag stays at semverGte 2.4.2 until you decide to raise the floor.

 The trick that's easy to miss: semverGte is in Targeting rules.
 Use it instead of gte on a string — string comparison would mis-order 2.10.0 before 2.4.0.